Automated HTML canvas workflow with a custom generator script for photoshop

 Adobe asked me to come up with the concept and content for a keynote presentation for the Graphical Web conference.
 The keynote needed to discuss the graphical aspects of the web.

 I came up with a tale involving a protagonist, 'Div', who travels through a world to make the web more graphically interesting.
 Along the way he meets characters that represent the graphical aspects of the web.

 The presentation was built using the technologies it discusses, CSS, SVG, Canvas, and WebGL.
 It also mentioned other interesting and coming features to the web like 3D transforms and Blend Modes.
 I worked with illustrator David Luepschen to design the characters and booked voice talent for the characters voices.
 I also brought in Drastic Music for audio and sound effects.

 The result was an impressive interactive application that introduced the features of the web.
 Adobe enjoyed it so much they used it for a variety of presentations including their highly publicized Create The Web event.
-The accompanying website went on to win the Awwwwards Site of the Day.VIEW PROJECT
+The accompanying website went on to win the Awwwwards Site of the Day.VIEW VIDEO

 A look at the potential of digital advertising on the web by creating rich experiences that work across modern browsers